Aashishsharma/Learnings/RDBMS/RDBMS.md

 ## 3 NF

 1. **1NF and 2 NF compliant**
-3. **Removal of Transitive dependencies** - non-prime attribute should not be functionally dependent on another non-prime attribute.
+3. **Removal of Transitive dependencies** - all non-prime attribute should not be functionally dependent on another non-prime attribute.
 All non-prime attributes should be directly dependent on primary / composite key

 ![alt text](PNG/rdbms4.PNG "Title")